Dental Implants Tulsa, OK

 No special cleaning: just brush, floss, and see the dentist.

 Implants are made of a titanium root topped with an advanced ceramic crown.

 They are anchored independently in the jawbone.
 They don’t use hooks or clasps and aren’t attached to neighboring teeth.

-Unlike dentures and dental bridges, dental implants stimulate your jawbone to keep it strong.
+Unlike dentures and dental bridges, implants stimulate your jawbone to keep it strong.

 Can replace one tooth, a few teeth, or all your teeth.

-Your body accepts titanium so readily that it actually incorporates it into your bone.
+Your body accepts titanium so readily that it incorporates it into your bone.